salmasyed19/Selenium_siteTesting/README.md

-Sure, here is a README file for your Magento project:
+Here's an updated README file for your Magento project on GitHub:

 ---